TamasPalfi/User-stories/README.md

 <summary>Members</summary>

 ### 15. Member Logs in to *Members Only*

-Johnson wants to login in to *Members Only* and check his feed.
+Johnson wants to log into *Members Only* and check his feed.
 To do this, Johnson will navigate to the *Members Only* homepage, which includes a login for existing users form.
-Johnson will enter his email address and password associated with his *Members Only* account.
-Johnson will then select LOGIN at the bottom of the form.
-If his email and password are correct, he will then be redirected to his *Members Only* feed.
+Johnson will enter his email address and correct password associated with his *Members Only* account.
+Johnson will then select "Login".
+If the correct email/password combination are entered, he will then be redirected to his *Members Only* feed.
 - Non-functional Aspects:
    - Web Server receives form submission
    - Node.js backend receives login request and validates credentials

 ### 6. Member Updates Credit Card Information

-Alex will login to their profile.
-Alex will navigate to their settings page on their personal profile.
-Member will choose change credit card button.
-System will prompt user with text boxes to enter new credit card information.
-User will enter name of card.
-User will enter card number.
-User will enter expiration date.
-User will enter CVV.
-Alex will hit the submit form button.
-Credit card will then be verified to make sure it is valid.
-System will send this to the database to update the current credit card information with this information.
-Credit card information updates.
+Alex must be logged into *Members Only*.
+From the homepage, he will select "Settings" and be redirected to a *Members Only* webpage.
+He will then select "Change Payment Details".
+Alex will now need to confirm his new credit card details [SEE #4].
+He will also need to confirm a credit charge [SEE #5].
  - Non-Functional Aspects:
    - Web Server receives form submission
    - Web Server sends to Node.js backend
    - Node.js backend accesses database through interface calls to update information associated with particular Member

-### 7. Member Fails to Confirm Tri-Monthly Credit Card Charge
+### 7. Member Confirms Tri-Monthly Credit Card Charge

-System will tell the credit card software it is time to charge Alex.
-Credit card system will charge member a random amount between $0.20 and $0.40.
-System will send automated email at specified time period telling member to validate the charge made to their account.
-Email will include a link that will direct the user to the page to enter the amount charged.
-System will start a timer for 4 days.
-Alex will login to their personal bank account and check for the charge from *Members Only*.
-Alex will select the link provided in email.
-Alex will be redirected to the webpage with a form where they can enter the amount they were charged by the system.
-Alex will fill in the text box with that amount.
-Alex will hit the “Submit form” button.
-Webserver will receive this information and back end services will process it.
-System will compare this amount to the amount that was charged.
-If right, member will be directed back to the *Members Only* home page.
-If wrong, member will be blocked out of *Members Only* until they enter the right amount.
+Every 3 months, Alex will receive a random credit card charge between the amounts $0.20 and $0.45.
+He will receive an automated email at specified time period asking him to validate the charge made to his account.
+He will then select the link within the email.
+For confirming a credit card charge [SEE # 5].
+This must be done within 4 days of receiving the original email.
+If done correctly, Alex will be able to continue using *Members Only* until his next Tri-Monthly charge.
 - Non-Functional Aspects:
    - Node.js backend sends automated credit card charge using Stripe.js
    - Web Server receives charge amount input
    - Node.js receives input and validates it is the same as amount charged

-### 8. Member Fails to Enter Correct Charge Before Expiration
+### 8. Member Fails to Confirm Tri-Monthly Charge Before Expiration
 Alex does not enter the correct charge amount before expiration (4 days), and is blocked from using *Members Only*.
 When Alex tries to access *Members Only*, they are directed to a page asking to send an additional charge.
 Alex selects "Confirm" button.
 Alex's credit card is charged a random amount between $0.20 and $0.45.
 Alex receives another email and selects the link within the email.
 They are redirected to *Member's Only* where they enter the correct charge amount.
 Alex's use of *Members Only* is restored.
 - Non-Functional Aspects:
    - Node.js backend sends automated credit card charge using Stripe.js